2008

 One thing we can say about the decision whether to enter Robert Nozick’s Experience Machine is this: If you decide to enter, you won’t regret it!
 (As with drug abuse, the only time you have a free choice in the matter is when you’re out of the machine.
 Once in, you feel too good [at least in the early stages of drug abuse] to want to stop.)

 There’s an interesting relationship (well, let’s just say, a relationship) between this topic and that of meaningfulness.
 Many persons view the choice to enter the Experience Machine as a selfish one, relinquishing making a positive contribution to the world for the sake of one’s own happiness.
-But such action is not necessarily selfish, for surely one’s own happiness counts toward the world’s happiness, and when you make yourself happier, you have ipso facto thereby made the world just that much happier . . .. wouldn’t enter the Experience Machine, because I value my (creative) productivity over my happiness.
+But such action is not necessarily selfish, for surely one’s own happiness counts toward the world’s happiness, and when you make yourself happier, you have ipso facto thereby made the world just that much happier . . ..
+I wouldn’t enter the Experience Machine, because I value my (creative) productivity over my happiness.
 But for someone who’s not creative, or who doesn’t value his creativity, enhancing his happiness (but producing no other effect) might make sense.

 The religious concept of Heaven (in the afterlife), and drug intoxication, seem like the Experience Machine: a wonderful experience, but no accomplishment.
 Which prompts these further thoughts: Whether you’d be inclined to choose the Experience Machine, or, for that matter, drugs, would depend, in part, on your stage of life.
 If you’re very young, or in your prime, you might be inclined to opt for real, and sober, life; but if you’re dying, or old, past your most productive years, you’d be more inclined (more inclined than you’d be when younger and healthier) to wish to enter the Experience Machine or to take drugs.
 Moreover, unlike drug abuse, or the hypothetical Experience Machine, in which you would sacrifice accomplishment for happiness; an afterlife Heaven would not affect (this) life, since it exists only after life.

-● 5-21-2008: From May 2003 (Diary-Journal): At times I’ve referred to my moral philosophy as a version of utilitarianism.
+● 5-21-2008: From May 2003 (Diary): At times I’ve referred to my moral philosophy as a version of utilitarianism.
 But that description, while true in a sense, oversimplifies my thesis, and undervalues its originality.
-My doctrine uses the traditional formulation of utility, the greatest happiness for the greatest number, merely as a point of departure, differing from it in many important respects, including the following three.
+My doctrine uses the traditional formulation of utility, the greatest happiness for the greatest number, merely as a point of departure, differing from it in many important ways, including the following three.
 One, unlike utilitarianism, which holds happiness to be intrinsically desirable and therefore proposes a moral obligation to maximize it; I disavow the intrinsic desirability of any desideratum, and thus the consequent (strict) ethical duty to maximize it.
 Two, even in a loose sense, I don’t insist on happiness or any other particular desideratum or quality as the single, ultimate desideratum, but instead focus generally on men’s well-being or quality of life, allowing each person to determine the specific content of it for himself.
 And, three, my denial of the possibility of intrinsic value not only replaces strict moral duty with mere motivation, but also replaces the advice to maximize total happiness with the advice to maximize per capita (our own) happiness, or well-being.
 Though I have some sympathy for the notion of the desirability (though not intrinsic desirability) of happiness in particular (I’ve described it—happiness, or pleasure—as quasi-intrinsically desirable, in that it’s the sole entity which is appreciated by all sentient beings in all circumstances); probably the key commonality between my doctrine and traditional utility is the broad concern for men’s real welfare.

 ● 5-26-2008: Finished my rebuttals to two ontological and two cosmological arguments for God’s existence.